troy-skim/agentic-ai-office-automation/README.md

-# agentic-ai-office-automation

-# Agentic AI Office Automation
+# Agentic AI Document Automation

 A modular Agentic AI system that reads diverse PDF documents, extracts structured information using LLMs, and automatically routes the content into the correct office application — like Excel or Google Sheets.
 Built for real-world Field Force Automation (FFA), this project demonstrates how AI agents can autonomously act on unstructured inputs.